lucasldemello/react-zero-to-mastery-course/notes/lessons_74_to_x.md

 - That's called a `custom hook`.
 - Usually, they are stored in a `hooks` folder.
 - We must use the pattern `setName`.

+## Loading state

+- It's normal to have a loading interval between the request and response.
+- We can apply that on the hook also.
+- Identify when it starts and ends.